JordanJWSmith/sausage-classifier/README.md

 ## Notes
 - The image query 'sausage plate' was polluting the training/validation data with chopped sausages, wellingtons etc.
-This has been replaced by the query 'single sausage'
+Replacing this query with 'single sausage' improved average accuracy from ~60 to ~80
 - It's possible that the 'quality' of search images degrades the further down the list you go.
 In other words, the top Google search image may be more accurate than the 20th.
-Train/validation split should be randomised to account for this.
+To account for this, a random shuffle was added after the images are webscraped and before they are written to files.